 Feel free to contact me if you have any more questions!
 I love to hear from readers.

-I started Blogging Over Thyme more than three years ago (August 2010), pretty much right after I graduated from college.
+I started this site more than three years ago (August 2010), pretty much right after I graduated from college.
 I had just discovered the wonderful world of food blogs and immediately became intrigued and thought “Hey, this looks like fun.
 I wanna do this too!”
+Granted, I’ve been taking pictures of food before I even knew that blogs existed, so maybe it was meant to be!

 Q: Why did you decide to go to culinary school?

-That is a long story!
+That is a long, long story!
 Initially, I was planning on attending nursing school after graduating from college (I told you it was a long story…).
-I first started to think about culinary school after I got a job as a baker/decorator for a DC food truck.
-After about 8 months of going back and forth, I decided to take the plunge and go for it!
+I first started to think about culinary school after I got a job as the head baker, recipe developer and decorator for a DC food truck–I wanted to experience the industry in all its glory just to be sure.
+It took nearly a year of going back and forth, but I finally decided to take the plunge and go for it!

 Q: Who designed your blog header?

-Q: What type of camera and lens do you use?
+Q: What type of camera equipment do you use?
 Do you edit your photographs?

 Q: Can I use your photography/content on my blog or website?